• Articles

 Desirability: People’s Needs

 In design thinking, one begins by considering what people need, dream, or do.
-The team listens with empathy to understand what people want, not what the organization thinks they want or need.
+The team refers to empathetic listening to understand people’s desires rather than relying on the organization’s assumptions about their wants or needs.
 The team then considers solutions from an end-user point of view that can meet these needs.

 Feasibility: Being Possible Technologically

 Once the team has identified one or more of such solutions, they have to establish whether their organization can implement them.
 In ideal circumstances, every solution is feasible if an organization has unlimited resources and time to develop it.
-However, given the team’s current (or future) resources, the team evaluates if the solution is worth pursuing.
-The team may iterate on the solution to make it more feasible or plan to increase its resources (say, hire more people or acquire specialized machinery).
+After this team checks if the solution is worthwhile to pursue considering the present and future resources.
+Organizations iterate the solution to identify if it is more feasible to increase its resources.

 Viability: generate profits